disco-lang/disco/docs/reference/comprehension.rst

 .. note::

-   In case you are curious about the precise definition and are not afraid of the details, the exact way that comprehensions work can be defined by the following three equations, making use of the standard functions :doc:`each <each>` and ``$join``:
+   In case you are curious about the precise definition and are not afraid of the details, the exact way that set comprehensions work can be defined by the following three equations, making use of the standard functions :doc:`each <each>` and ``$join``: